StephenDryden/agent-smith/docs/blueprint.md

 - Do not commit secrets.
 Always pass tokens/keys via env or secret managers.
 - MCP Streamable HTTP security guidance recommends Origin checks and localhost binding for local servers.
 Placeholders are included; enable when needed.
-- SSE support is implemented for MCP compliance (POST responses and optional GET listening).
+- SSE support is implemented for MCP compliance (POST responses; GET listening deferred).
 The agent’s public API remains non-streaming in v1.

 ---